Skip to main content

 • To achieve accessibility for Ontarians with disabilities with respect to goods, services, facilities, accommodation, employment, buildings, structures and premises on or before January 1, 2025.

-• The Windsor Women Working With Immigrant Women (WWWWIW) is committed to meeting the requirements of the accessibility standards for customer service, established by AODA regulations, by January 1, 2010.
+• The Windsor Women Working With Immigrant Women (W5) is committed to meeting the requirements of the accessibility standards for customer service, established by AODA regulations, by January 1, 2010.
 Ontario Regulation 429/07 – Accessibility Standards for Customer Service -applies to every designated public sector organization and to every person or organization that provides services to members of the public or other third parties and that has at least one employee in Ontario.

 Rationale Statement